Species (film): Design

 Sil was designed by Swiss artist H. R. Giger, who also created the creatures in the Alien films.
 Donaldson thought Giger was the best man for the film after reading his compendium Necronomicon, and eventually he and Mancuso flew to Switzerland to meet the artist.
 What attracted Giger was the opportunity to design "a monster in another way—an aesthetic warrior, also sensual and deadly, like the women look in [his] paintings".
-While Giger opted to stay in Switzerland to take care of his dying mother instead of flying to Los Angeles to accompany production, he built some puppets in his own studio, and later faxed sketches and airbrush paintings as production went through.
+While Giger opted to stay in Switzerland to take care of his dying mother Melly Giger-Meier instead of flying to Los Angeles to accompany production, he built some puppets in his own studio, and later faxed sketches and airbrush paintings as production went through.

 The practical models were made by Steve Johnson and his company XFX, which had already worked with Giger's designs in Poltergeist II: The Other Side.
 Giger had envisioned more stages of Sil's transformation, but the film only employed the last one, where she is "transparent outside and black inside—like a glass body but with carbon inside", with XFX doing the translucent skin based on what they had done for the aliens of The Abyss.
 Sil's alien form had both full-body animatronics with replaceable arms, heads and torsos, and a body suit.
 Richard Edlund's Boss Film Studios was hired for over 50 shots of computer-generated imagery, which included one of the earliest forms of motion capture effects.
 Using a two-foot-high (60 cm) electric puppet that had sensors translating its movements to a digital Sil, Boss Films managed to achieve in one day what would have once taken as much as three weeks with practical effects.

 Giger was unhappy with some elements he found to bear similarity with other films, particularly the Alien franchise.
 At one point he sent a fax to Mancuso finding five similarities: a "chestburster" (as Sil giving birth echoed the infant Alien breaking out of its host's chest), the creature having a punching tongue (Giger at first wanted Sil's tongue to be composed of barbed hooks), a cocoon, the use of flame throwers, and having Giger as the creature designer.
 A great point of contention was the ending, which Giger considered derivative from the climaxes from both Alien 3 and Terminator 2: Judgment Day.
 The designer felt that horror films frequently held some final confrontation with fire, which he considered old-fashioned and linked to medieval witch trials.
 He sent some ideas for the climax to the producers, with them accepting to have Sil's ultimate death occurring by headshot.